jaydenaung/CloudGuard-Serverless-CICD-CodePipeline/README.md

 2. sam_deploy.sh
 3. cloudguard-config.json
 4. my-pipeline.json (Optional)
+5. codebuild-create-project.json (optional)
-5. You may add .gitignore & README.md if you'd like
+6. You may add .gitignore & README.md if you'd like

 - Then you'll need to do `git init`, `git add -A`, `git commit -m "Your message"` and `git push`